gilch/hissp/docs/style_guide.rst

       (reticulate a)
       (frobnicate a b c))
-    arg1                                  ;The "not past the sibling" rule is absolute. arg2                                  ; Not even one space past the (, like data. arg3)
+    arg1                                  ;The "not past the sibling" rule is absolute. arg2                                  ; Not even one space past the (lambda. arg3)

    ((lambda (a b c)